hlucey/third-party/cis1-docs-marketing.md

 {:tip: .tip}
 {:download: .download}

 # Step 1.
-Creating your documentation and marketing accouncement
+Creating your documentation and marketing announcement
 {: #content-tasks}

 You can use the IBM Provider Workbench to create your getting started documentation and marketing announcement.